"Person connecting with others - Reconnecting with Yourself and Others"

 Mind-Body Connection

-Exercise is scientifically proven to release endorphins, which naturally uplifts mood.
+Exercise is scientifically proven to release endorphins, which naturally uplift mood.

 Personal Story